BotMyst/BotMyst/README.md

 # BotMyst [![Build status](https://ci.appveyor.com/api/projects/status/hvkuxaantytsrku0?svg=true)](https://ci.appveyor.com/project/LeonLaci/botmyst) [![Discord invite](https://discordapp.com/api/guilds/298510542535000065/widget.png)](https://discord.gg/k2WEr)

+**BotMyst V2 is in works.
+All new commits will be done to the V2 branch.
+There's no proper documentation or guides on contributing yet.
+If you want to contribute (I really need contributors) join the Discord server: https://discord.gg/rNQBq9**

 BotMyst is a bot written in C# using <a href="https://github.com/RogueException/Discord.Net">Discord.NET</a>.
 This is an open source project and you're welcome to contribute.
 Report any issues in the <a href="https://github.com/LeonLaci/BotMyst/issues">issues section</a>.

 This project is under the MIT license.
 You're free to use any part of this project without prior approval from the project's creator.
 Check out <a href="https://github.com/LeonLaci/BotMyst/blob/master/LICENSE">LICENSE</a> for more information about permissions, limitations and liability.